ArchiLabs Logo

 Beyond form and aesthetics, AI-generated video might also contribute to performance-oriented design.
 By incorporating data or simulation outputs, future versions of tools like Sora could visualize things like airflow around a building, daylight penetration over time, or crowd movement through a space.
 For now, Sora 2 excels at the creative visualization side – scenario building and storytelling.
 It may not literally run a structural analysis, but it can portray a concept of a structure gracefully bending in the wind or a time-lapse of how a public plaza activates from morning to night.
 These dynamic illustrations help both designers and clients imagine the intangible aspects of architecture.
 In that sense, Sora 2 extends our design toolkit into the fourth dimension (time), allowing architects to prototype not just the form of a space, but the experience of it.

-Automating the Tedious: AI in BIM and Revit Workflows with ArchiLabs
+Automating the Tedious: AI in BIM Workflows with ArchiLabs

 A New Era for the AEC Industry: Embracing AI from Design to Documentation